foty/AndroidQA/app/docs/View.md

                 }

                 if (surfaceCreated) { // 创建surface，用来重新绘制
-                    // If we are creating a new surface, then we need to
-                    // completely redraw it.
                     mFullRedrawNeeded = true;
                     mPreviousTransparentRegion.setEmpty();

-                    // Only initialize up-front if transparent regions are not
-                    // requested, otherwise defer to see if the entire window
-                    // will be transparent
                     if (mAttachInfo.mThreadedRenderer != null) { // 预初始化
                         try {
                             hwInitialized = mAttachInfo.mThreadedRenderer.initialize(mSurface);
                             if (hwInitialized && (host.mPrivateFlags
                                             & View.PFLAG_REQUEST_TRANSPARENT_REGIONS) == 0) {
-                                // Don't pre-allocate if transparent regions
-                                // are requested as they may not be needed mAttachInfo.mThreadedRenderer.allocateBuffers();
+                                mAttachInfo.mThreadedRenderer.allocateBuffers();
                             }
                         } catch (OutOfResourcesException e) {